S. Anne Marie Archer

 Do this for EVERY incident you experience.
 If matters are resolved appropriately that is a good outcome and your employer is doing the right thing.
 If they are not, that is where I come in.

-If you cannot get your employer to appropriately resolve acts of discrimination in your workplace, enroll in my 4-part Hostile Work Environment Escape Strategy Webinar Series.
+If you cannot get your employer to appropriately resolve acts of discrimination in your workplace, enroll in online course linked below.
 It will walk you through each step needed to identify, document, report, request and negotiate a separation from an employer with severance based on discriminatory actions.
-If you’d rather work with me 1:1 you can book a Hostile Work Environment Escape Strategy Discovery Call with me HERE.
-Participants in the webinar series receive a 10% discount on 1:1 consultation packages.